 Interestingly, \citet{BFLMP23} actually proved that this result holds for all rules satisfying a certain strengthening of priceability, as we will see later on (in Section~\ref{subsubsec:Priceability_PJR}).

-This result is rather far reaching given its generality.
+This result is rather far-reaching given its generality.
 Note that it generalises the result of \citet{LCG22} who prove that \seqPhragmen{} satisfies PJR-1[$\cardSatisfaction$].
 It also generalises the result of \citet{ALT18} that \maximinSupport{} satisfies a property called Local-BPJR-L[$\costSatisfaction$] as explained below.

 Finally, note that this result cannot be generalised to EJR-X, as \citet{BFLMP23} show that there are instances where EJR-1$[\costSatisfaction]$ and EJR-1$[\cardSatisfaction]$ are incompatible.